hoverflow/voicy/README.md

-# voicy
+# voicy-webapp
-Voicy is a open source contact center framework
+Voicy is a open source contact center framework.
+This is the Web Application